-Chandigarh: Senior IAS officer Ashok Khemka, who had ordered a scrutiny of land deals of United Progressive Alliance chairperson Sonia Gandhi’s son-in-law Robert Vadra last year, was today shunted by the Haryana government to an inconsequential post.
+Chandigarh, April 4 (IANS) Senior IAS officer Ashok Khemka, who had ordered a scrutiny of land deals of UPA chief Sonia Gandhi’s son-in-law Robert Vadra, was Thursday transferred by the Haryana government to an inconsequential post.

-Khemka, presently managing director of the Haryana Seeds Development Corporation (HSDC), will now be posted as the secretary of Haryana Archives, which is responsible for preserving public and private records in the state.
+Khemka, now managing director of the Haryana Seeds Development Corp (HSDC), will now be secretary of Haryana Archives, which is responsible for preserving public and private records in the state.

 Khemka has been transferred almost 45 times in his two-decade-long career as an Indian Administrative Service (IAS) officer.

-He had hit national headlines October last year when he controversially cancelled a mutation of a multi-crore-rupee land deal between Vadra’s company, Sky Light Hospitality, and realty giant DLF.
+He hit national headlines in October last year when he cancelled a mutation of a multi-crore-rupee land deal between Vadra’s company Sky Light Hospitality and realty giant DLF.

-After Khemka’s action Oct 8, the Hooda government went into overdrive to undo it.
-Within days, the district authorities of four districts in the national capital region (NCR) gave a “clean chit” to the land deals done by Vadra and his companies.
+After Khemka’s action Oct 8, the Hooda government went into an overdrive to undo it.
+Within days, the district authorities of four districts gave a “clean chit” to the land deals done by Vadra and his companies.

-The Hooda government set up a committee of top bureaucrats to look into the action taken by Khemka.
-In its report, the committee held that Khemka’s actions as director-general of land consolidation were not in accordance with laid down procedures.
+The Hooda government set up a committee of bureaucrats to look into the action taken by Khemka.
+The committee held that Khemka’s actions as director-general of land consolidation were not in accordance with laid down procedures.

 An unfazed Khemka also claimed that action taken by him as director general of consolidation could only be reviewed by the high court and the state government did not have the jurisdiction to undo it.